Nominations Invited for AHA Offices, Terms Beginning January 2023

-Under the AHA constitution and bylaws (Article VIII, Section 1; Article IX; and Bylaws 11 and 12), the executive director invites all members of the Association to submit, on or before January 4, 2021, recommendations for the following offices:
+Under the AHA Constitution and Bylaws (Article VIII, Section 1; Article IX; and Bylaws 11 and 12), the executive director invites all members of the Association to submit, on or before January 9, 2022, recommendations for the following offices:

-Vice President, Teaching Division (member of the Council, oversight of the division)
+Vice President, Professional Division (member of the Council, chair of the Division)

 Councilor, Professional Division, one position (Council—governance of the organization; Division—responsible for overseeing matters concerning working conditions and practices of historians, primarily by articulating ethical standards and best practices in the historical discipline)

 Councilor, Research Division, one position (Council—governance of the organization; Division—responsible for promoting historical scholarship, encouraging the collection and preservation of historical documents and artifacts, ensuring equal access to information, and fostering the dissemination of information about historical records and research)

 Councilor, Teaching Division, one position (Council—governance of the organization; Division—responsible for the Council’s work relating to history education, including efforts to promote and improve teaching and learning of history at all levels of education)

 Committee on Committees, one position (nominations for large number of Association committees, including book awards and prizes; member begins serving immediately after election)

 Nominating Committee, three positions (nominations for all elective posts)